+In many cases, deadly threats arise suddenly and without warning, such as someone confronted by an armed robber while using an ATM, or having a door kicked in by home invaders in the middle of the night.
+However, in some cases, deadly threats grow out of longstanding disputes, such as a running feud between neighbors, business conflicts, or family disagreements over property or child custody.
+The use of deadly force to "solve" such disputes is never acceptable.
+Anyone involved in a dispute should always employ lawful means to resolve it.
+Ohioans have many options for resolving a problem outside the traditional judicial arena.
 Broadly termed "alternative dispute resolution" (ADR), these methods recognize that for many people, the judicial process is time-consuming and cumbersome, possibly expensive, and often confusing.
-Instead of giving citizens the choice of taking a matter to court or into their own hands for satisfaction, ADR offers a third way that has overwhelmingly been shown to be successful in ending disputes of all types.
+Instead of giving citizens the choice of taking a matter to court or into their own hands for satisfaction, ADR offers a third way that has been overwhelmingly successful in ending disputes of all types.
 These choices include mediation, arbitration, conciliation, and negotiation.